LORNeer/MC-Server-Rules/Rules-EN.md

 ## 4 Building Rules
 4.1 All buildings should either serve the purpose of beautifying the landscape or some important functionality.
-4.2 There is now maximum build height or a limitation to the size of a building as long as rule 1.5.1 is not broken.
+4.2 There is now maximum build height or a limitation to the size of a building as long as rule 4.1 is not broken.
 4.3 Unfinished buildings that have not been continued for a while (and are ugly) will be removed after a warning.

 ## 5 The End
 The first time entering the End and the first fight against the Ender Dragon is going to be a planned community event.
-This will most likely happen within the first week of server launch (minimum wait time 3 days after launch) at a time
+This will most likely happen within the first week of server launch (minimum wait time 72 hours after launch) at a time
 where most players (that want to participate) have time (most likely the weekend).
 The date will be set as a discord
 event in the discord channel a few days before.
 Finding the stronghold and filling the portal is of course
 allowed beforehand.